romkatv/hcproxy/README.md

 The list of options, their descriptions and default values can be found in the source code.

+The behavior of `hcproxy` cannot be customized through request headers.
+It simply ignores all headers.

 ## Using `hcproxy` as web browser proxy

 You can use `hcproxy` as web browser proxy.
 However, unless you can convince your browser to tunnel all traffic via HTTP `CONNECT`, fetching plain `http` URLs won't work.
 WebSocket (`ws` and `wss` protocols) and `https` will work fine as they always go through `CONNECT`.